Dr. Justin (Junseok) Ma

 Justin Ma

-He is currently a Jang Young-Sil Postdoctoral Research Fellow at the Nature Sciences Research Institute and the Soft Material Assembly Group at KAIST, where he explores the design and processing of multifunctional composite materials for adaptive electronics and photonics.
-His research spans reconfigurable optoelectronic, microwave, and millimeter-wave devices, with particular emphasis on scalable material–device integration for smart, flexible, and wearable systems.
+Dr. Justin (Junseok) Ma is a Jang Young-Sil Postdoctoral Research Fellow at the Nature Sciences Research Institute and the Soft Material Assembly Group at KAIST.
+His research centers on liquid-crystal and soft-material systems for adaptive optoelectronic, microwave, and millimeter-wave devices, with an emphasis on scalable material-device integration for next-generation communication, sensing, and photonic platforms.

-Dr. Ma has contributed to several national R&D programs.
-At KAIST, he serves as a researcher in the 6G Core Technology Development Program (IITP, Korea), where he investigates fast-switching, LC-based reconfigurable intelligent surface (RIS) antennas for next-generation wireless systems.
-He is also involved in the Agency for Defense Development (ADD) project on lightweight, beam-steerable mmWave antenna arrays, designed for mobile and airborne military platforms; the program spans 2021 to 2026 and totals KRW 6.718 billion in investment.
+At Korea Advanced Institute of Science & Technology (KAIST), Dr. Ma contributes to multiple national R&D programs, including the 6G Core Technology Development Program funded by IITP, where he investigates fast-switching liquid-crystal reconfigurable intelligent surface antennas for future wireless systems.
+He is also involved in a major project supported by the Agency for Defense Development on lightweight, beam-steerable millimeter-wave antenna arrays for mobile and airborne platforms.

-He also participated in a multi-year collaboration with JNC Corporation (Japan), where he developed and optimized liquid crystal composites for microwave and millimeter-wave applications.
-This work contributed to the commercialization of new LC mixtures, including ZOC-A019XX, a material with a loss tangent of approximately 0.006 and tunability of ~0.33 at 28 GHz, tailored for use in 5G and satellite communication systems.
+Dr. Ma has also worked in collaboration with JNC Corporation, Japan, on liquid-crystal composites for microwave and millimeter-wave applications.
+This work contributed to the development and commercialization of advanced liquid-crystal mixtures, including ZOC-A019XX, designed for 5G and satellite communication systems.

-Dr. Ma has authored over 20 peer-reviewed papers in journals such as Advanced Materials, Advanced Optical Materials, Advanced Functional Materials, Dyes and Pigments, Journal of Physics D: Applied Physics, and IEEE Access.
-His work has addressed critical challenges in tunability, integration, and process scalability for LC-based devices, and has been featured on the frontispiece cover of Advanced Materials.
+He has authored more than 20 peer-reviewed publications, including first-author papers in Advanced Materials, Advanced Optical Materials, ACS Applied Materials and Interfaces, Journal of Physics D: Applied Physics, and Dyes and Pigments.
+His research has addressed key challenges in tunability, scalable fabrication, and device integration across liquid-crystal-based photonic and high-frequency systems.
+His work was featured on the Frontispiece cover of Advanced Materials.

-Dr. Ma currently serves as a reviewer for Journal of Physics D: Applied Physics, Liquid Crystals, and Engineering Research Express, and continues to pursue cross-disciplinary research toward scalable, reconfigurable platforms that bridge material design and high-frequency device technologies for future communication, sensing, and display systems.
+He serves as a reviewer for several international journals, including Journal of Physics D: Applied Physics, Liquid Crystals, Engineering Research Express, Light: Science and Applications, and Dyes and Pigments.
+His current work aims to advance reconfigurable material-device platforms that bridge soft materials, photonics, and high-frequency electronics.

 ← Back to Home